 Far-right hate crimes targeting shelters for asylum seekers in Saxony rose to 106 in 2015, with another 50 recorded in the first half of this year.

 In an annual report outlining progress since reunification, the government warned last week that growing xenophobia and right-wing "extremism" could threaten peace in eastern Germany.

 De Maiziere said he understood that many Muslims in Germany did not wish to apologise for every act of "terrorism" that is carried out in the name of Islam.

 But he said expected more from the Muslim organisations in Germany.

 "I think it would be advisable that the security debate becomes more intense and also more public in the future," he said.

 "Political influence from abroad in Germany through religion is something we cannot accept," said de Maiziere.

 However, Muslim leaders attending the 10th anniversary of the dialogue forum hit back.

-It was wrong, "to brand Muslims as representatives of foreign powers and to speak of them as having a representive role", said Bekir Alboga, the secretary-general of the Turkish-Islamic Union for Religious Affairs.
+It was wrong, "to brand Muslims as representatives of foreign powers and to speak of them as having a representive role", said the secretary general of the Turkish-Islamic Union for Religious Affairs Bekir Alboga.

 Source: News Agencies